 A business subject to the CCPA that collects a California consumer’s Personal Information must, at or before the point of collection, inform the consumer as to the categories of Personal Information to be collected and the purposes for which the categories of Personal Information shall be used.

-covered business must disclose and deliver the Personal Information the business collected about the consumer in response to a verifiable consumer request.
+A covered business must disclose and deliver the Personal Information the business collected about the consumer in response to a verifiable consumer request

 For purposes of the CCPA, “Personal Information” does not include: